Bylaws Amendment Voted in on May 19

-The Bylaws chair and the state board have proposed that Minnesota PTA units adopt universal bylaws.
+The Bylaws chair and the MN PTA state board proposed that Minnesota PTA units adopt universal bylaws.
 This means there is one set of bylaws that all local units follow.
-The benefit is that there is less hassle for you to remain in “good standing” in relation to the bylaws.
-Unique aspects for each unit, such as when you meet, committees, etc. will be defined in your Standing Rules.
-NEW VERSION WITH AMENDMENTS WILL BE AVAILABLE SOON!
+The benefit is that it is much easier for a PTA to remain in “good standing”, because the bylaws don’t need to be reviewed and approved every 5 years.

 Standing Rules are new to most local PTA units.
-These provide process and details that are not contained in the bylaws, such as when you meet, committees, terms, etc. Standing rules must not conflict with the bylaws.
+They provide process and details that are not contained in the bylaws, such as when you meet, committees, terms, etc. Standing rules must not conflict with the bylaws.
 Unlike bylaws, standing rules may be changed from administration to administration or from meeting to meeting.
 The proposal to adopt universal bylaws and standing rules was approved at the Minnesota PTA convention on May 19.

 Example: Bylaws will require each PTA to meet at least once during the year.
 Standing Rules may indicate that you meet monthly during the school year on the first Monday of the month.